The Good Oil

 Read this page.

 We have attempted to measure the architecture schools and their academics {professors} in terms of their research output.
 We make no statement of their quality of teaching.
-Our only claim that is that postgrads looking to complete higher studies, or undergrads looking for an intellectual challenge, should cast a glance over our ratings.
+Our only claim is that postgrads looking to complete higher studies, or undergrads looking for an intellectual challenge, should cast a glance over our ratings.

 Right here: